oscarrc/oscarrc.github.io/README.md

 ## Features

 * Hosted for free on Github pages
-* Projects and blog post fetched from mdx files stored on this repository
+* Projects and blog post fetched from mdx files stored on this repository, at the branch "gh-content"

 ## Found a bug?